Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Empirical Results

 See \Cref{sec:neural-ablation} for an ablation study across different candidate architectures for Gen-QOT comparing their performance under the CRPS and Quantile Loss metrics.

-\paragraph{Calibration and Classifier Metrics} Next we check the calibration of the cumulative receives forecast that can be inferred from Gen-QOT -- see \Cref{sec:method-sim} for how we define calibration. \Cref{table:rl-qot-dbp-calibration} shows the calibration of Gen-QOT's forecasted distributions of cumulative arrivals.
+\paragraph{Calibration and Classifier Metrics} Next we check the calibration of the cumulative receives forecast and arrival time forecasts that can be inferred from Gen-QOT -- see \Cref{sec:metrics-cal} for how we define calibration in general, and \Cref{sec:arrival-time-cal} for arrival time calibration. \Cref{table:rl-qot-dbp-calibration} shows the calibration of Gen-QOT's forecasted distributions of cumulative arrivals.
 Most coefficients are close to one, showing that Gen-QOT predicts the cumulative quantity of inventory received for a specific order over time reasonably well, although it is not perfectly calibrated (coefficient of 1).

-\Cref{fig:cumulative_recieve_week4_calibration} shows this on samples of actual vs. predicted mean for normalized cumulative fill rate at the end of the fourth week on the held out orders from the training period and the test period.
+\Cref{fig:cumulative_recieve_week4_calibration} shows this on samples of actual vs. predicted mean for normalized cumulative inventory received at the end of the fourth week on the held out orders from the training period and the test period.
 The results on the out-of-time hold out set are very similar to those in the training period.

+For arrival time calibrations, intuitively, we are measuring: if the forecaster predicts with 25\% chance by a specific date, does it arrive by that date 25\% of the time? \Cref{tab:arrival-time-cal-backtest} shows that on both the in-time and out-of-time holdouts, the arrival time forecasts generated by Gen-QOT are well calibrated.
+See \Cref{sec:arrival-time-cal-results} for full arrival time calibration metrics, further broken out by lead time.

-Rge classifier calibration plots are produced by discretizing and binning the predicted probabilities of the event we are interested in, and then estimating the mean of the actual classifications for each bin.
+The classifier calibration plots are produced by discretizing and binning the predicted probabilities of the event we are interested in, and then estimating the mean of the actual classifications for each bin.
 Ideally, the average actual will be equal to the mean of the predicted probabilities in each bin, and this point will fall along the 45$^{\circ}$ line.

 \Cref{fig:calibration-metrics} shows the calibration of Gen-QOT at predicting whether a purchasing action will yield zero inventory for both the in-time holdout (\Cref{fig:empty_calibration_intime}) and out-of-time holdout (\Cref{fig:empty_calibration_outoftime}).
 In both cases, points generally follow the ideal calibration line, with some slight and expected degradation in the out-of-time holdout.